toepump/history-of-mikey/README.md

 ## Approach

-My goal was to check all the boxes in the checklist above, but specifically to try to do so in as simply as possible.
+My goal was to check all the boxes in the checklist above, but specifically to try to do so in as simple a way as possible.

 I wanted to:
 - be able to keep track of as little state as possible at the top level.